elllusion/rohd-example/README.md

 ## Rapid Open Hardware Development (ROHD)  Syntax and Examples
-The below offer some examples of implementations and syntax in ROHD.
+Some implementation and syntax examples in ROHD are provided here.